gmalette/gmalette.github.io-src/_posts/2019-02-01-the-ruby-object-model.md

 # => 22
 ```

 Earlier in this post, I said that objects are the combination of state and a class.
 This is slightly less than accurate.
 In fact, two objects instantiated from the same class, are not necessarily of the same type.
 This is (you probably guessed it from the section title) because of the singleton class.
 The truth is, every object in Ruby possesses it's very own class, of which it is a singleton.
-You may also have seen "metaclass" or "eigenclass", both terms used to describe the singleton class, which shouldn't be used anymore in Ruby.
+You may also have seen "eigenclass"—another word for singleton class—, or "metaclass", which is specifically a Class object's singleton class.
 In our code, `dora` and `coco` don't have the same class, which explains why `coco` does not have the `number_of_toes` method:

 ```ruby
 coco.number_of_toes